UPDATE: May 17, 2013

 those with serious mental illness (SMI), and by year two will expand to serve a non-SMI, general population.
 The practice

-four.
+.
 "Anyone can benefit from this model of integrated care," explains Kent Center CEO David Lauterbach.
-"We know that
+"We know that people

-people with serious mental illnesses die on average 25 years earlier than the general public due to inadequate access to medical
+with serious mental illnesses die on average 25 years earlier than the general public due to inadequate access to medical care,

 behavioral health issues, such as depression, anxiety, stress and substance use, has not served the general population well and we hope to address this problem within the new practice."